wirebits/ClipPoisoner/README.md

 - Inject Button - Inject the malicious text with cover text and generate infected HTML files and generate download link of that file.
 - Reset Button - Clear all text from both windows.

+# Note
+Don't use bulky HTML files.<br>
+Use text based HTML pages only.<br>
+Like Documentations, Manuals etc.

 # OS Support
 - Windows 10
 - Windows 11